Al Wahbah crater

 Al Wahbah Crater (فَوْهَة ٱلْوَعْبَة), also Maqlaʿ Ṭamiyyah (مَقْلَع طَمِيَّة), is a volcanic crater, which is about 250 km away from Ta'if on the western edge of the Harrat Kishb basalt plateau in the Hejazi region of Saudi Arabia (lat.
 22.90632, lon.
 41.13849).

 The Harrat Kishb plateau contains many volcanic cones.
 It is 250 m deep and 2 km in diameter.
 The bottom of the crater is covered with white sodium phosphate crystals.

-Origins
+Origin

 While it was thought for some time that the crater was formed by a meteorite, as its appearance resembles that of the Barringer Crater, with its circular form and high sides, it is now commonly accepted by geologists that the crater is a maar crater, and was formed by volcanic activity in the form of an underground phreatic eruption – a massive steam explosion generated by molten basaltic magma coming into contact with subterranean water.